Meraj-Kazi/crud-of-the-century/README.md

 ###### In case you don't know what CRUD actually is -

-<p style="font-size:32px;line-height:1.2;"> Despite being commonly pronounced /krʌd/, CRUD is not a word.
-It’s an abbreviation that stands for Create, Read, Update, and Delete or Destroy. <p>
+### Despite being commonly pronounced /krʌd/, CRUD is not a word.
+It’s an abbreviation that stands for Create, Read, Update, and Delete or Destroy.

 #### What is CRUD?